ghc-proposals/ghc-proposals/proposals/0724-qualified-lists.rst

 .. sectnum::
 .. contents::

-This proposal proposes extending ``-XQualifiedDo`` to literal lists, to enable more ergonomic and more powerful syntax than ``OverloadedLists``.
-Another way to view this proposal would be extending ``-XRebindableSyntax`` to literal lists, but only within a local scope.
+This proposal proposes replicatiing ``-XQualifiedDo`` for literal lists, to enable more ergonomic and more powerful syntax than ``OverloadedLists``.
+Another way to view this proposal would be replicatiing ``-XRebindableSyntax`` for literal lists, but only within a local scope.

 See also: